-MacBean et al. (in review) also presented a range of other hypotheses as to which processes might be causing model errors in capturing semi-arid phenology other than the need to represent summer annual C4 grass fractional cover and phenology, including: the lack of drought-deciduous shrub phenology schemes in TBMs; the lack of deep tap shrub and tree roots that draw up groundwater needed for growth during drier periods; and the lack of dynamic root growth as moisture becomes more available.
+MacBean et al. (2021) also presented a range of other hypotheses as to which processes might be causing model errors in capturing semi-arid phenology other than the need to represent summer annual C4 grass fractional cover and phenology, including: the lack of drought-deciduous shrub phenology schemes in TBMs; the lack of deep tap shrub and tree roots that draw up groundwater needed for growth during drier periods; and the lack of dynamic root growth as moisture becomes more available.
 Future studies need to systematically test all of the proposed hypotheses to determine which, if any, can explain the observed model-data discrepancies.

 Our assimilation tests also showed that so-called “post C uptake” parameters related to maintenance respiration, biomass and litter turnover, and soil C decomposition are mainly responsible for reducing the strong model underestimate of mean annual NEE, particularly at the higher elevation forested C sink sites.
 We did not focus on correcting mean annual NEE, and instead focused more on correcting errors in NEE IAV, because the variability in eddy covariance measurements of NEE are more trusted than the absolute values due to errors in flux partitioning.
 Furthermore, for the semi-arid sites that pivot between a C source and sink, their mean sink versus source behavior may be a function of a time period involved.
 In particular, the only mean C source site (US-Aud) is likely a source because of a fire in 2002 from which the site was still recovering during the measurement period.
 As discussed, we know that even TBMs that include wildfire modules will likely not reproduce the specific impacts of an individual fire.
 Nevertheless, while we do not focus on the C source site, we do know that the high elevation forested sites in this study are consistently sinks of C, even during the drought period that has been affecting the SW US for most of this century (Scott et al., 2015).
 It is important that we are able to capture this dryland forested site C sink, particularly given these ecosystems have been shown to contribute to long-term trends in the global C cycle (Ahlstrom et al., 2015).
 Drylands are vulnerable to future increases in drought, which may reduce the C sink (Bodner and Robles, 2017).
 On the other hand, drought impacts on dryland vegetation could be mitigated by increases in WUE and vegetation growth under elevated CO2 (e.g. Donohue et al., 2013).
 Thus, it is an important contribution that parameter optimizations presented here can account for these biases in modeling C sinks at high elevation forested sink sites.
-MacBean et al. (in review) postulated that TRENDY TBM underestimates in mean annual NEE at these sites was due to underestimates in spring GPP, possibly due to issues with model snow melt not providing enough moisture for spring growth.
+MacBean et al. (2021) postulated that TRENDY TBM underestimates in mean annual NEE at these sites was due to underestimates in spring GPP, possibly due to issues with model snow melt not providing enough moisture for spring growth.
 In constrast, the results presented here suggest that the issues at the high elevation forested sink sites may be more linked to processes that occur after the gross uptake of CO2, such as maintenance respiration, biomass turnover, and temperature limitation on soil C decomposition (Figure S11).
 If true, it may be that the processes in TBMs can accurately capture dryland forested site photosynthesis if the parameters are better adapted for dryland PFTs, which simply requires more careful calibration across a range of dryland forest sites.